The Agile Fluency™ Model

 Whether learning to speak a language, play an instrument, or develop software in a new and better way, the pathway to fluency involves deliberate practice.
 Deliberate practice involves regularly and consistently practicing a skill with increasing levels of challenge and the intention of mastering that skill.

-Agile Fluency = Team Fluency
+Organizational Fluency = Team Fluency

 Agile development is fundamentally a team effort and the success of an organization ultimately depends on its teams.
 The Agile Fluency Model is a model of team fluency.
 Team fluency depends on more than the capabilities of the individuals on the team.
 It also depends on management structures, relationships, and organizational culture, as well as the tools, technologies, and practices the teams use.